 But now that I’m home and learning to cook, Maa has found back her lost interest in cooking.

-So after I sweat it out in the kitchen last week over the Azeri-inspire Rose & Cardamom Halva (click for recipe), Maa insisted that we make a Bengali sweet too for Diwali.
+So after I sweat it out in the kitchen last week over the Azeri-inspired Rose & Cardamom Halva, Maa insisted that we make a Bengali sweet too for Diwali.

 No two guesses about what the chosen dish is!